more8722/disaster-response-NLP/README.md

  Using text data from figure-8, to bulid ETL pipeline. then to train a machine learning model to classify disaster messages.
 Finally, by using web app that worker can input messages then get classification to serveral categories , such as "water", "food", etc.

 ### ETL Pipeline
-1.Load Messages data: disaster_messages.csv
+1.Load Messages data: messages.csv
-2.Load Categories data: disaster_categories.csv
+2.Load Categories data: categories.csv
 3.Merge and clean data
 3.Saved to SQL Database: DisasterResponse.db
 4.Jupyter notebook for building ETL pipeline: ETL Pipeline Preparation.ipynb